AmanMahato08/EXCEL-PROJECT/README.md

 5. Show titles that earned between $1,000,000 and $3,000,000 in Gross Revenue.
 How many titles fell into this range?
 6. Show the values as a Rank (large to small) based on the year.Which year in the 4-year sample saw the highest-rated Biography films on average?
 The lowest?
 7. Which Title generated the strongest Profit Margin in the entire sample (across all years)?
+8. Which of the 10 countries generated the lowest average IMDb scores?
+9.  what are the Top 5 most budgeted Genre Movies ?

 # Inquiry Insight: A Journey Through Answers
 1. According to database japanese movies produced in English are